Triviape/triviape/README.md

 For detailed port configuration information, see [Port Configuration Guide](./docs/port-configuration.md).

-### Emulator Data
+### Emulator Data Persistence

-You can export and import data to/from the emulators:
+You can enable data persistence for emulators to maintain your data between restarts:

 ```bash
 # Export emulator data